TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ### "Fewer drivers are able to service the same number of riders."

 We hypothesized that fewer vehicles are able to service the same number of riders.
-The main cost to ride sharing companies cost, so being able to transport more passengers with the same number of drivers means that costs decrease.
+The main cost to ridesharing companies cost, so being able to transport more passengers with the same number of drivers means that costs decrease.

 To prove this hypothesis, we held the number of vehicles in the simulation constant at #TODO#.
 The arrival rate was then varied in order to determine the point at which the system became overloaded.